luizfelipefb/pto22/README.md

 ## Develpment

+First of all, run `npm install` to install all the dependencies used in the project

-Run `gcloud init` to generate the credentials needed to run everything
+Now, run `gcloud init` to generate the GCP credentials needed to execute everything

 We now need to create a service account to allow us to run the code, replace the <replace_with_name> with the name for yout account